mcgonago/mymcp/jira-agent/README.md

-# Building a Jira MCP Agent
+# Jira MCP Agent

 > [!NOTE]
+> **About This Document**
+> This document was created by following the well-documented steps at https://github.com/redhat-community-ai-tools/jira-mcp for creating a Jira MCP agent.
-> **Attribution**
+>
-> I have taken some of the well documented steps at https://github.com/redhat-community-ai-tools/jira-mcp and added them here as part of my learning to program MCP agents.
-To get much more information, please see the original https://github.com/redhat-community-ai-tools/jira-mcp
+> The steps below document the process of building a simple Jira MCP agent based on that repository.
+For comprehensive documentation, advanced features, and the complete implementation, please refer to the original: https://github.com/redhat-community-ai-tools/jira-mcp

+## Overview

-I wanted to build an agent for Cursor that provides access to Jira issues, projects, boards, and sprints.
-Here's the step-by-step process.
+A containerized Python MCP server for Cursor that provides access to Jira issues, projects, boards, and sprints.

-## Background

-Many development teams use Jira for issue tracking and project management.
-Building a specialized agent for Jira allows us to query issues, search projects, and manage sprints directly from Cursor's AI interface.
-This agent uses a containerized approach with Podman for easy deployment and isolation, and leverages Jira's REST API for comprehensive access to Jira resources.

-This agent provides 20+ tools that the LLM can use to answer prompts like: **"Get details for Jira issue OSPRH-13100"** or **"Search for issues assigned to me"**

 > [!IMPORTANT]
 > This project is experimental and was initially created as a learning exercise.

+## What This Agent Does

+This agent provides 20+ tools that enable Cursor's AI to interact with Jira, such as:
+- Get details for Jira issues
+- Search issues using JQL
+- List projects and boards
+- Query sprint information
+- Search and manage users

 ## Set Up the Environment

-First, ensure you have the prerequisites installed and build the container image:

 ### Prerequisites